mgregorich/ZIPSel/README.md

 **Implementation of the nonnegative Garrote (by Georg Heinze)**

-Protogarrote: R software to fit prediction models with or without interactions using high-troughput proteomic biomarkers
+Protogarrote: R software to fit prediction models with or without interactions using high-throughput proteomic biomarkers

 The following functions are available: